LightNeO/retro-gaming-store/README.md

 ### Frontend
 - **Modern Retro Theme** with pixel-style fonts and nostalgic colors
+- **Enhanced Navigation** with visual separators and hover effects
+- **Comprehensive Footer** with contact info and social media links
 - **Responsive Design** using Bootstrap 5
 - **Product Catalog** with search, filter, and sort functionality
 - **Interactive Product Ratings** with 5-star system